SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DMS_xml.md

 From DataMiner 10.3.0/10.3.2 onwards, this subtag can be used to make the DMAs in a DMS communicate with each other over **gRPC** instead of .NET Remoting.
 Among others, this has the advantage that port 8004 is no longer needed.
 Instead the standard HTTPS port 443 is used by default.

-Redirects must be added in DMS.xml for each DMA.
+Redirects must be added in *DMS.xml* for each DMA.
 Failover Agents also need a redirect to each other's IP address.

+You can either configure this directly in *DMS.xml*, or configure it by [implementing connection strings via the SLNetClientTest tool](SLNetClientTest_editing_connection_string).
+If you use SLNetClientTest tool, no DataMiner restart will be needed.

 For example, in a cluster with two DMAs, with IPs 10.4.2.92 and 10.4.2.93, DMS.xml can be configured as follows.